formancehq/control/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-If you need to run open-tel use `docker compose up`
+If you need to run open-tel use `docker compose up` and change OTEL_TRACES to true.

 ## Deployment